 The aim of this project is to evaluate the presence of renal cysts observed in Swedish Siberian and Neva Masquerade cats and investigate if there is a genetic predisposition for the disease in these breeds.

-This project has received funding through a research stipend from Svelands stiftelse för djurens hälsa och livskvalité (Sveland foundation for animal health and quality of life).
-Unfortunately not all costs are covered.
+This project has received funding through a research stipend from Svelands stiftelse för djurens hälsa och livskvalité (Sveland foundation for animal health and quality of life) and Stiftelsen Svenska Kvinnors Djurskyddsförening (Swedish Women's Association for the Protection of Animals).

 Do you want to contribute with a donation?